 Tales from the Crypt (1972) - Arcane Visions Review

-Did you know that before the long-running horror TV series on HBO that started in 1989 with the iconic Crypt Keeper that everyone recognized and before the popularity of that series helped spawn several full length films with the goofy puppet acting as the MC for the story, there was a full-length movie already made in 1972?
+Did you know that before the long-running horror TV series on HBO that started in 1989 with the iconic Crypt Keeper that everyone recognized and before the popularity of that series helped spawn several full-length films with the goofy puppet acting as the MC for the story, there was a full-length movie already made in 1972?
 It was something I was not entirely aware of until last year when I watched it for the first time.
 2021 accidentally became the year of horror anthologies for me when I watched Cat’s Eye, Trick ‘r Treat, and other forgettable anthologies for the first time.
 Of all that I saw, this one stuck with me the most.
-Don’t take that as a winning endorsement, but merely as a suggestion that there something of an interesting little horror film that people may have forgotten existed.
+Don’t take that as a winning endorsement, but merely as a suggestion that there is something of an interesting little horror film that people may have forgotten existed.

 Despite me (or perhaps you) being unaware of this film’s existence prior to 2021, it’s actually a popular film amongst some notable directors and authors.
-For example, George A Romero and Stephen King wanted to do a remake of it at some point, but would later go on to make Creepshow instead—which I consider as my favorite of the horror anthology films.
-You can certainly see the inspiration of this and the comic series of Tales from the Crypt in the just the opening scenes of Creepshow, so it’s not hard to imagine this as the starting point for the project.
+For example, George A Romero and Stephen King wanted to do a remake of it at some point, but would later go on to make Creepshow instead—which I consider my favorite of the horror anthology films.
+You can certainly see the inspiration for this and the comic series Tales from the Crypt in just the opening scenes of Creepshow, so it’s not hard to imagine this as the starting point for the project.
 Robert Zemeckis (director of Back to the Future & Forest Gump) considers the Tales from the Crypt film from 1972 a personal favorite horror film.
 According to IDMB, it is his favorite horror film to watch during Halloween.
 In fact, that little TV series I mentioned was produced by Zemeckis, if you want any further indication as to how much enjoyed it.

 But how does it all hold up?
 As someone who didn’t see this movie when it was first released or had any interest in the comics when they were the most active, I don’t have any bias in its favor beyond my appreciation for Peter Cushing.
 Even so, Peter Cushing is only in one story of the five that are featured in this movie.
 If you have your own biases, you might have a difference of opinion with me on this.
 If you haven’t seen it, then I suggest you skip to the end of this review because I will go into spoiler territory.
 The twists and endings of each story play a major role in my overall satisfaction in watching the movie so be forewarned.